Don’t be a snob, yeah?

 The age thing really doesn’t matter

 Trust me, it doesn’t.
 Children’s literature is quite unique in that it has to appeal to both the ‘adult’ and the ‘juvenile’ reader in a way that, say, Chesil Beach never can.
 There’s data out there* that says 55% of YA (Young Adult ie: 13yrs+) books are being purchased by people over 18, and usually being purchased for themselves to read (78% of the time), so the fairly arbitrary definition of ‘Young Adult’ really doesn’t make any difference to the consumer.
 Don’t be surprised when you see these books in the hands of ‘adults’ – because they’ve, in all likelihood, been there for quite some time.

 *My thanks to @YAYeahYeah for finding the original source of this data for me.

 This ain’t simple stuff

 Picture books and early readers are incredibly complex and near arcane creations.
 They are amazing.
 I picked up one of the titles my nephew is reading (a generic reading scheme book) and was amazed to see the subtle structures in place.
 The double page spread (two pages) I had a look at, had a fairly simple scene of a pack of dogs chasing a cat.
 The verso page (left in English language books) characters bled over into the recto (right), and ultimately converged on the far edge of the page.
 This spread was constructed in such a way to practically force the reader to turn the page (therefore teaching them book behaviour, the movement of language, the concept of narrative, and the idea of action being continuous over pages and into the unknown page on the next side).
 Call that simple?
 Fine.
-We’ve not even begun to discuss colours, and compositional line structure, and semiotics and paratexts … (read this.
-It’s amazing).
-Don’t ever tell me these books are of a lesser value because they’re not.
+We’ve not even begun to discuss colours, and compositional line structure, and semiotics and paratexts … Don’t ever tell me these books are of a lesser value because they’re not.
 Not at all.

 So what would you add?
 Let me know …